LAND ADMINISTRATION, MANAGEMENT AND SECTOR REFORM

 - Public awareness campaigns and conflict resolution

-For more information about ORGUT’s work in land administration, management and sector reform, read ORGUT’s Building Better Livelihoods series on Land Reform, Administration and Management and Land Related Investments.
+For more information about ORGUT’s work in land administration, management and sector reform, read ORGUT’s Building Better Livelihoods series: Developing Sustainable Land Administration.